RemoteAudioStats

 quality

-The quality of the audio stream sent by the user.
+The quality of the audio stream sent by the remote user.
 See QualityType.

 networkTransportDelay

-The network delay (ms) from the sender to the receiver.
+Network delay from the audio sender to the receiver (ms).

 jitterBufferDelay

-The network delay (ms) from the audio receiver to the jitter buffer.
+Network delay from the audio receiver to the jitter buffer (ms).

 audioLossRate

-The frame loss rate (%) of the remote audio stream in the reported interval.
+Audio frame loss rate (%) of the remote audio stream during the reporting interval.

 numChannels